 Questions to Consider When Narrowing Down Your List of Wedding Venues

-· Is the venue available on the wedding date you have chosen?
+· Is the venue available on the wedding day you have chosen?
 If not, are you willing to choose another date?

 · Is the venue warm and inviting?
 Will it be easy to decorate?